taddison/personal-site/content/blog/2018/03/pattern-sql-server-as-a-shared-cache-for-expensive-stored-procedures/index.md

 Our setup features availability groups, and we currently have no IO or networking issues.
 The benefit of placing the solution in the same database meant we had a much simpler deployment/failover/recovery story.

-The main concern deploying it into the primary database is the size of the cache - an early version was deployed to dev without a schedule for the cleanup job - the next morning we woke up to a hot mess of database space alerts.
+The main concern deploying it into the primary database is the size of the cache - an early version was deployed to dev without a schedule for the clean-up job - the next morning we woke up to a hot mess of database space alerts.

 > This example is a very narrow result set with only 20 rows.
 In production we have deployed this solution on result sets in the 10,000+ rows range with 5+ columns.
 Being able to benchmark zero impact on our IO latencies was key to our decision to go ahead with a deployment in our primary AG database.